ViciousDoormat/ViciousDoormat/README.md

-## Hi there kind stranger!
+## Hi there, kind stranger!
 I'm Matteo👋

 I'm a Computer Science master student with a love for Mathematics specializing in the following fields:
 - Algorithmics 🧩, satisfying my love for puzzles and problem-solving;